 Florida Slip and Fall Liability

 In Florida, Florida Statutes §768.0755 demands proof of negligence on the part of the property owner.
 The law notes that injured persons have to show that the property, business, company, or establishment knew about a potentially hazardous condition that could be dangerous, but they did nothing to fix the situation.

 The negligence factor can be proven by showing that the property owner or property manager (or similar executive role) was negligent because they:

 - Did not show reasonable care and concern to keep the property in a reasonably safe, hazard-free condition.

 - Did not use care or concern for visitors to the property by warning about any existing dangers or hazards that might harm others.

-If you and your personal injury attorney know of past situations when the property owner did not show reasonable care in attending to dangers on a property, then you could be on your way to filing a lawsuit.
+If you and your Fort Myers personal injury lawyer know of past situations when the property owner did not show reasonable care in attending to dangers on a property, then you could be on your way to filing a lawsuit.
 The next step is to gather all the right evidence.